LeanderGangso/pyMyShareApi/README.md

 Along with the initial API implementation, this library contains clever solutions
 to help you write even less code and easily combine multiple functions together.

+> You will need a TOKEN from MyShare API in order for this library to function.

 ## Documentation

 - Thake a look at our [Wiki pages](https://github.com/LeanderGangso/pyMyShareSDK/wiki), here you will find all you need to start integration PMS into your project.